-Thicker models, however, are more expensive and can be more difficult to fold for use on a convertible futon frame.
+Thicker models, however, are more expensive and can be more difficult to fold for storage or for use on a convertible futon frame.

-An average-sized adult, owner experience data suggests, is more satisfied with six-inch or greater thickness, while a heavier adult is more satisfied with 8-inch or greater thickness.
-Children and teens, given their lower weight, or anyone who prefers a firm mattress can be satisfied with less than 6-inches thickness.
+An average-sized adult, owner experience data suggests, is more satisfied with 5-inch or greater thickness, while a heavier adult is more satisfied with 8-inch or greater thickness.
+Children and teens, given their lower weight, or anyone who prefers a firm mattress can be satisfied with less than 5-inch thickness.

 Futon mattresses overall are used less often by their owners than other mattress types.
-As the chart below shows, only about 55% of owners use their futon mattress regularly over an extended period of time.
+As the chart below shows, only about 45% of owners overall use their futon mattress regularly over an extended period.

 In addition, only about half of owners use their mattress with a futon frame (a frame that can convert from a sleeping position to a sitting position).
-The other half of owners place their mattress on a regular bed frame, platform or directly onto the floor; a foundation or box spring is sometimes used in these cases.
+The other half place their mattress on a foundation, platform, or directly onto the floor.

 AFFILIATE DISCLOSURE: One or more links to a product offered for sale at Amazon.com may appear on this page, and SleepLikeTheDead.com will earn revenue if a product(s) is purchased through such a link(s).